 Major restorative fillings – veneers and similar

-Periodontics – treatment of periodontists (also known as gum disease)
+Periodontics – treatment of periodontitis (also known as gum disease)

-Our Classic Bronze Plus & Basic Plus Stater products use a combination of set benefits and percentage back for extras.
-You can find the full set benefit list for General Dental here.
 Each cover has a distinct range of services that are covered.
 Benefits are paid up to an annual cap, which applies over a calendar year, for every person covered by a policy.
 The annual caps vary by policy.
 It’s best to check your specific policy for set benefit details.